 The marriage allowance permits certain couples, where neither pays tax at more than the basic rate, to transfer 10% of their personal allowance to their spouse or civil partner.

 Tax bands and rates

-The basic rate of tax is currently 20%.
-The band of income taxable at this rate is £34,500 so that the threshold at which the 40% band applies is £46,350 for those who are entitled to the full personal allowance.
-Additional rate taxpayers pay tax at 45% on their income in excess of £150,000.
+The basic rate of tax is 20%.
+In 2020/21 the band of income taxable at this rate is £37,500 so that the threshold at which the 40% band applies is £50,000 for those who are entitled to the full personal allowance.

-From April 2019, the Welsh Government has the right to vary the rates of income tax payable by Welsh taxpayers.
-The UK government will reduce each of the three rates of income tax paid by Welsh taxpayers by 10 pence.
-The Welsh Government has provisionally set the Welsh rate of income tax at 10 pence which will be added to the reduced UK rates.
-This means the rates of income tax paid by Welsh taxpayers will continue to be the same as those paid by English and Northern Irish taxpayers.
-The Welsh Government will need to confirm this proposal prior to their final Budget.
+From April 2019, the Welsh Government has had the right to vary the rates of income tax payable by Welsh taxpayers.
+The UK government has reduced each of the three rates of income tax paid by Welsh taxpayers by 10 pence.
+For 2020/21 the Welsh Government has set the Welsh rate of income tax at 10 pence which has been added to the reduced rates.
+This means the tax payable by Welsh taxpayers is the same as that payable by English and Northern Irish taxpayers.

 Tax on dividends

-In 2018/19 the first £2,000 of dividends are chargeable to tax at 0% (the Dividend Allowance).
-The Dividend Allowance will remain at £2,000 for 2019/20.
+The first £2,000 of dividends is chargeable to tax at 0% (the Dividend Allowance).
 Dividends received above the allowance are taxed at the following rates:

 - 7.5% for basic rate taxpayers

 - 32.5% for higher rate taxpayers